bhatti/PlexDataProviders/README.md

                     + "/data?responseFields=exchange,symbol,quote.bidPrice,quote.askPrice,quote.sales,company.name&symbolQuery=AAPL");
 ```

 Note that above request will use three data providers, first it uses SymbolSearchProvider provider to search for matching symbols with given query.
 It then uses the symbol data field to request company and quote data fields from QuotesBySymbolsProvider and CompaniesBySymbolsProvider.
+The PlexDataProviders framework will take care of all dependency management for providers.

 Here is an example JSON response from the data service: